Case Study: App Design

 How PathWise Was Born

-After careful thinking, I decided to run a survey to validate my hypothesis.
-Questions probed how agents communicate, how fast they must reply, and which tasks swallow the most time.”
+After careful consideration, I ran a survey to validate my hypothesis.
+Questions explored how agents communicate, how quickly they’re expected to respond, and which tasks consume the most time.

-85 % rely on texting or direct calls as their main update channel—yet those messages live outside any CRM.
+• 85% rely on texting or direct calls as their main update channel—yet those conversations live outside any CRM.
+This shows a major gap: the fastest and most natural form of communication for agents is disconnected from the tools meant to track deals.

-8 in 13 said they must answer buyers “within minutes.”
+• 8 in 13 said they must answer buyers “within minutes.”
 Speed is non-negotiable.
+CRMs aren’t built for this immediacy, leaving agents scrambling between platforms just to keep up with client demands.

 Process: Double Diamond Framework